SAM Heartsine 500P 1 Pad-Pak-03 UK English – Semi-Auto

-The normal heart rhythm, known as sinus rhythm, creates electrical activity resulting in coordinated contraction of the heart muscle.
+The normal heart rhythm, known as sinus rhythm, creates electrical activity resulting in a coordinated contraction of the heart muscle.
 This generates normal blood flow around the body.

 Ventricular fibrillation (V-fib or VF) is a condition in which there is uncoordinated contraction of the heart muscle, making it quiver rather than contract properly.
 Ventricular fibrillation is the most commonly identified arrhythmia in SCA patients.
-In victims of SCA it is possible to re-establish normal sinus rhythm by means of an electric shock across the heart.
+In victims of SCA, it is possible to re-establish normal sinus rhythm by means of an electric shock across the heart.
 This treatment is called defibrillation.

 Ventricular tachycardia (VT) is a type of tachycardia

-(rapid heartbeat) that arises from improper electrical activity of the heart.
+(rapid heartbeat) that arises from the improper electrical activity of the heart.
 VT starts in the bottom chambers of the heart, called the ventricles.
 Although there are many different types of VT, this arrhythmia can be potentially life-threatening if the patient presents with no pulse and is unresponsive.
 If not treated with immediate defibrillation VT may lead to other arrhythmias.

 Treatment by AED

 It is a common misconception that CPR alone and calling emergency services is enough.
 CPR is a temporary measure that maintains blood flow and oxygen to the brain.
 CPR alone will not return a heart to a normal rhythm during VF or VT.
 The key to survival is defibrillation – and the sooner